kashcode/ASPNETCore-Angular-SystemJS-StarterTemplate/README.md

 This is a starter template for developing Angular2 with ASP.NET CORE 1.0 Applications.

-This template is done with npm and bower.
+This template is done with npm.
 Its an Angular2 application with an http-service getting values from an ASP.NET CORE WebAPI.

 start by typing